Mehreen-Mitha/Text-Based-Adventure-Game/README.md

 - Applied **modular programming techniques** in a real-world project
 - Gained experience in **interactive storytelling** and branching narratives
 - Built **game mechanics logic** for combat, inventory, and event outcomes
-- Developed problem-solving skills through debugging and user input validation
+- Developed problem solving skills through debugging and user input validation
 - Learned to design systems that respond dynamically to player choices

 ---